Farama-Foundation/PettingZoo/docs/sisl/waterworld.md

 `encounter_reward`:  reward for a pursuer colliding with an evading archea

-`speed_penalty`:  scaling factor for the negative reward used to penalize large actions
+`accel_penalty`:  scaling factor for the negative reward used to penalize large actions

 `local_ratio`: Proportion of reward allocated locally vs distributed among all agents